COVID school enrollment shows thousands of missing kids, homeschooling

 The Associated Press education team receives support from the Carnegie Corporation of New York.
 The AP is solely responsible for all content.

-Due to an update to one state’s enrollment figures, this story has been corrected to change the estimated number of missing schoolkids in all states from 240,000 to 230,000.
+Due to an update to one state’s enrollment figures, this story's estimate of missing schoolkids in all states has changed from 240,000 to 230,000.